Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Human-Aware Navigation

 The association between measurements and targets is performed with the NNJPDA method \cite{Bar2009}.
 This is a hard assignment method, in which only one measurement is assigned to the target, using a Maximum A Posteriori (MAP) approach.
 When the association is complete, there is a condition that checks if the assignment distance is higher than a threshold.
 When that is the case, the track and measurement are unassigned.
 After the assignment, there are three cases to be considered: \begin{enumerate} \item{The assignment exists;} \item{The track is not assigned; and/or} \item{The measurement is not assigned.} \end{enumerate} If there is a successful assignment, it proceeds to the correction step of the filter, with the assigned measurement.
+The resulting state is then evaluated to define if the person is standing, walking or seated.
+A person is considered to be standing if norm of the velocity estimate is smaller than $0.1m/s$.
+If besides satisfying the previous threshold and it is in one of the defined a priori sitting areas, then the person is considered to be seated.
+Finally if the norm of the velocity estimate is higher than the threshold the person is assumed to be walking.
 When a track is not assigned, there are two possibilities: the track increases the inactivity flag and, if the inactivity threshold was reached, the track is deleted.
 If a measurement is not assigned, after some iterations, a new Kalman Filter is created for this measurement.

-Velocity estimates (required for the HAN constraints) are given from the Kalman filter state estimates.
-We are considering a person state to be her position and velocity.